spidasoftware/utility-structure-exchange-format/resources/v1/schema/README.md

 - Saving the project.
 - Analyzing that project.
 - Generating reports.
-- Running custom scripts that SPIDA has provided to the client.
+- Running custom scripts that SPIDA has provided to the library.

-##Client Data Service
+##Library Data Service

-The client data service allows querying of our client-specific materials libraries.
+The library data service allows querying of our library-specific materials libraries.
 This should allow data-collection type integrations to show the user the available attachments in their own interface and to select them when building a design to send to calc for analysis.

 #Developer Guide